-Based on a review of the culvert replacement alternatives, including the economic and technical environments, the preferred culvert removal and replacement alternative is Scheme 2-3A, which includes replacement with a 2400 mm x 1500 mm box culvert.
-While this replacement solution is the least economical, it is preferred from a technical perspective as it incorporates the most robust foundation and may ultimately be the provide for a longer-term solution.
+Based on a review of the culvert replacement alternatives, the preferred culvert removal and replacement alternative is Scheme 2-3A, which includes replacement with a 2400 mm x 1500 mm box culvert.
+While this replacement solution is the least economical, it is preferred from a technical perspective as it incorporates the most robust foundation and may ultimately provide for a longer-term solution.
 As this replacement solution is considered the to be most technically feasible, it and was carried into the overall review of alternatives and relative ranking presented in Table 11-7.
 Based on the assessment of alternatives, Alternative 2-3A to remove and replace the existing system with a 2400 x 1500 mm box culvert is considered the Recommended Solution for Reach #2.